jbelmont/software-testing-workshop/README.md

 Read the instructions.md file in order to complete the exercises.
 Some assignments may or may not have a program.js file that you will test.
-Each assignment will have a file called program.test.js. program.test.js will be where most of the logic exists per each test.
+Each assignment will have a file called program.test.js. program.test.js will be where most of the logic exists for each test.

 ## Unit Testing